Cody-Le/PulsarPrediction/README.md

 ![Pulsar Star Diagram](https://github.com/Cody-Le/PulsarPrediction/blob/main/ns_pulsar_diagram.png?raw=true)

 The aim for the research was to classify Pulsar Star Candidate using a logistic regression model.
-The dataset used in the research was the [HTRU2 Dataset](https://archive.ics.uci.edu/ml/datasets/HTRU2)
+The dataset used in the research was the [HTRU2 Dataset](https://archive.ics.uci.edu/ml/datasets/HTRU2) and the ressearch is written [here]()